 POLITOLOGY and LAW

-The article studies the features of the spatial subcategory of locativity in the terminology of the biotechnology sphere and the identification of a set of tools in the English language that serve to express this subcategory.
-The relevance of this work is due to the insufficient study of the categorization phenomenon in English biotechnological terminology within the framework of the cognitive paradigm.
-The author characterises the main means of the spatial locative subcategory verbalization and their structural features in the studied term system.
-Concepts related to the topological properties of space and participating in the creation of a locative subcategory are verbalized by special spatial vocabulary; specialized spatial morphemes; terms created on the basis of metaphorical transfer and syntactic constructions that carry spatial information.
+The article studies the feature category in the terminology of biotechnology sphere and the identification of a set of tools in English that serve to express this category.
+The category under study is widely used in biotechnological terminology, since it is one of the basic categories that serve to classify concepts in the field of biotechnology.
+The author characterizes the main means of the feature category verbalization and their structural properties in the studied term system.
+It has been established that in the linguistic level various means are involved in the expression of the category “attribute”: special attributive vocabulary; specialized morphemes; terms created on the basis of metaphorical transfer and syntactic constructions.

 The article analyses satirical and humorous ideas in the French language covering current environmental issues.
 Special attention is paid to the description of environmental problems, and the comic as one of the ways to solve them.
 The authors consider the term “comic”, its types and techniques.
 The article analyses verbal and nonverbal techniques of creating the comic in satirical articles of the magazine “Charlie Hebdo” and caricatures.

 The article studies the image of King Arthur in modern cinema on the feature film “King Arthur: Legend of the Sword” (2017) directed by Guy Ritchie.
 Verbal and non-verbal parts of the image were studied by authors in the current paper.
 In order to study the verbal part analysis of word definition, contextual analysis, and stylistics analysis were chosen.
 The non-verbal part was interpreted by consulting handbooks on non-verbal communication.
 Afterwards comparative analysis of the generalised image of King Arthur and his cinema image was preceded.
 The authors concluded that the cinema character comprises a set of components that correspond to the components of the literary character of King Arthur.